 Beethoven is the great composer of revolutionary symphonies, heroic piano concertos and dramatic string quartets.
-After pondering why opera stumped the Romantic genius - he only composed one, Fidelio, and even that proved tortuous - in our July issue, we have discovered five other works that see Beethoven in a less familiar guise.
+We've discovered five other works that see Beethoven in a less familiar guise.

 1. Organ Fugue, WoO 31